EoinKanro/files-to-videos-converter/README.md

 - It's pretty slow, so I recommend to encode small files ~100 - 500mb.
 You can encode several files in the same time.

 ### Future releases
 The main problem is speed.
-I've investigated that it's slow because of IO operations like read bytes and write to files.
+I've investigated that it's slow mostly because of IO operations like read bytes and write to files or because of FFMPEG.

-I've optimized files to images transformer but VisualVm shows that I can do nothing more for now.

-However, I have several ideas:
-- ImagesToFilesTransformer: make several threads to process one file instead of one thread for each file.
-But write image will be steel slow because of IO
-- FFMPEG transformers: it loads about 80% of my processor, so I am not sure what I can do.
-But maybe there are some command line arguments that can increase speed of converting.
-I will try to find them.
+I've optimized all the processes for x2 - 3.
+So it takes ~5 minutes to encode ~90mb and ~3 minutes to decode ~600mb on my hardware.

+If you have any idea how I can improve it, please, let me know

 P.S.
 Please, read terms and conditions of video hosting before uploading.
 Don't brake the rules with this soft ;)